jiyun-bae/bae_j_Favorite-Things/README.md

   <content><![CDATA[
 # ${1:Favaorite Things}

-Description: We need to create an app with 3 favorite things.
+Aim: We need to create an app with 3 favorite things. <br>
 Description of 3 things have to be in a database using PHP.

 ## Installation